 To succeed on Amazon and other online marketplaces, you ought to start with a solid marketing plan that covers how you’ll present your products and services to focus on customers and measure your progress.

-As you begin your online marketplace research, there’s no better education than buying something from a competitor!
-You’ll learn tons about the acquisition journey and you’ll even return the item for a refund (if possible) to urge insights into their customer service process.
+As you begin your multi-vendor marketplace research, there’s no better education than buying something from a competitor!
+You’ll learn tons about the acquisition journey, and you’ll even return the item for a refund (if possible) to urge insights into their customer service process.

-2. Found out an account and list your first product
+2. Find out an account and list your first product for selling on the Online marketplace

 Once you’ve got your product on sale, follow these steps.